On Expert Estimation in Hierarchical Mixture of Experts: Beyond Softmax Gating Functions: Experiments

-\textbf{HMoE Improves Multimodal Fusion.} We first evaluate the effectiveness of HMoE on the MIMIC-IV dataset, a comprehensive database containing records from nearly 300k patients admitted to a medical center between 2008 and 2019, focusing on a subset of 73,181 ICU stays.
-We integrated diverse patient modalities, including vital signs (time series), clinical notes, and CXR (chest X-ray images).
-Our tasks of interest in the MIMIC dataset include 48-hour in-hospital mortality prediction (48-IHM), 25-type phenotype classification (25-PHE), and length-of-stay (LOS) prediction.
-The baselines include: (1) the Multimodal Transformer (MulT), which models modality interactions \cite{tsai2019multimodal}; (2) the Multimodal Adaptation Gate (MAG), which addresses consistency and differences across modalities \cite{rahman2020integrating}; (3) the early fusion method Tensor Fusion Network (TFN) \cite{zadeh2017tensor}; (4) the HAIM data pipeline \cite{soenksen2022integrated}, specifically designed for integrating multimodal data from MIMIC-IV; (5) MISTS, a cross-attention approach combined with irregular sequence modeling \cite{zhang2023improving}; and (6) multimodal fusion using MoE \cite{han2024fusemoe}.
-The data is first processed by modality-specific encoders, with the obtained modality embeddings then fed into 12 stacked HMoE modules with residual connections to produce the outcome.
-Details of the building blocks are provided in the appendix.
-Table \ref{tab:mimic_4_mods} presents the outcomes of integrating time series, clinical notes, and CXR data into various prediction tasks.
-The HMoE (Laplace-Laplace) outperforms the baselines in most scenarios, often by a significant margin.
-While the MoE-based fusion method \cite{han2024fusemoe} has proven effective in multimodal fusion, the inherent hierarchical structure of the HMoE module further enhances its ability to process multimodal inputs, allowing for more specialized expert assignment and improved performance.\\
+\paragraph{The MIMIC Ecosystem} We evaluate the combination of Laplace gating and HMoE using the MIMIC ecosystem—a comprehensive database that includes records from nearly $300$k patients admitted to a medical center between 2008 and 2019—focusing on a subset of 73,181 ICU stays.
+We integrated multiple patient modalities, including vital signs (time series) and clinical notes from MIMIC-IV \cite{johnson2020mimic}, and chest X-ray images from MIMIC-CXR \cite{johnson2019mimicjpg}.
+These modalities are linked via corresponding patient IDs, creating a multimodal input for each patient sample.
+Our tasks of interest include 48-hour in-hospital mortality prediction (48-IHM), 25-type phenotype classification (25-PHE), and length-of-stay (LOS) prediction.
+The baselines include: (1) the HAIM data pipeline \cite{soenksen2022integrated}, specifically designed for integrating multimodal data from MIMIC-IV; (2) MISTS, a cross-attention fusion approach combined with irregular sequence modeling for multimodal EHR \cite{zhang2023improving}; and (3) multimodal fusion using MoE \cite{han2024fusemoe}.
+We implement the HMoE-based fusion approach following \cite{han2024fusemoe}.
+First, the data is processed by modality-specific encoders.
+The resulting modality embeddings are then fed into 12 stacked HMoE modules with residual connections to generate the final outcome.
+Detailed descriptions of these building blocks are provided in the appendix.
+Table \ref{tab:mimic_4_mods} summarizes the performance of integrating time series, clinical notes, and CXR data across multiple prediction tasks.
+HMoE-LL (Laplace-Laplace) outperforms most baselines by a substantial margin.
+Note that the HAIM approach \cite{soenksen2022integrated} uses simple feature extractors as modality encoders and straightforwardly concatenates modality embeddings for prediction, resulting in no randomness.
+While the MoE-based fusion method \cite{han2024fusemoe} has demonstrated effectiveness for multimodal fusion, the hierarchical nature of the HMoE module further enhances its ability to handle multimodal inputs, enabling more specialized expert assignments and improved performance.